 This example is just to show how difficult it can be to come up with exactly the right formula for a genre as complex as the musical.
 Even if you copy what seems like a working formula, it doesn’t always work.
-That’s what happened with No Cheating, Darling!
+That’s what happened with Don’t Cheat, Darling!
 (Nicht schummeln, Liebling!), DEFA’s follow-up to the hit, Hot Summer.
-It had the same stars and the same director, the cast is charming, the dance numbers are fun, and the costumes are sensational; but the final result lacks the punch of Hot Summer.
-While the film did well enough at the box office, it was not the hit that Hot Summer was.
+It had the same stars and the same director, the cast is charming, the dance numbers are fun, and the costumes are sensational, but the final result lacked the impact of Hot Summer.
+The film did well enough at the box office, but it was not the hit that Hot Summer was.

 Joachim Hasler directed three films starring Frank Schöbel (for more on Joachim Hasler, see The Story of a Murder).
-Mr. Schöbel and Mr. Hasler first worked together on Reise ins Ehebett (Journey into the Nuptial Bed) with Anna Prucnal as the romantic interest.
-Mr. Schöbel also made a film under a different director—Hochzeitsnacht im Regen (Wedding Night in the Rain)—which, like this film, did well enough at the box office, but couldn’t match Hot Summer’s numbers.
+Mr. Schöbel and Mr. Hasler first worked together on Journey into the Nuptial Bed (Reise ins Ehebett) with Anna Prucnal as the romantic interest.
+Mr. Schöbel also made a film under a different director—Wedding Night in the Rain (Hochzeitsnacht im Regen)—which, like this film, did well enough at the box office, but couldn’t match Hot Summer’s numbers.
 It wasn’t until the singer was paired with his then wife, Chris Doerk, that Hasler and Schöbel had their first box office smash.
 Hot Summer remains one of the top-selling East Germany films of all time and was reinvented as musical theater in 2005.

 Playing the headstrong school director is the beautiful Dorit Gäbler.
 Ms. Gäbler came to films with a background in musical theater.
 She is a strong singer and a fine actress.
 She started appearing in TV movies in the late sixties, and made her first feature film appearance in Nebelnacht (Foggy Night) in 1968.
 She appeared in several TV movies and feature films throughout the seventies and eighties, including a fun bit in Motoring Tales—a daffy movie that combines fairytales and cars.
 Since the Wende, her on-screen career has been restricted to television.
 Like many other East German actors, she showed up in a few episodes of the Leipzig hospital drama, In aller Freunschaft.
 She continues to perform in cabaret programs, and just finished a tour in October of Rote Rosen für Mackie Messer (Red Roses for Mack the Knife), an evening of songs and stories about the criminal underworld in the days of The Three Penny Opera.
 She also does tribute programs dedicated to the songs of Marlene Dietrich and Hildegard Knef.